 Bergunden Freesia 'Bordeaux'

 Freesias are adored by gardeners the world over.
-They are easy and versatile in pots, or mass plantings in beds and borders.
+They are easy and versatile, growing in decent sized pots, or mass plantings in beds and borders.

 Freesia bulbs are best left to naturalise and will only need to be lifted for division every three or four years.
-In cold climates they may need some protection from hard frosts - plant in pots, or morning shade or add a layer of straw mulch to protect.
-They should also be pretty dry in their dormancy, or ensure the soil is well drained.
+In cold climates they may need some protection from hard frosts - plant in pots, or morning shade or add a layer of straw mulch to help protect them.
+They should also be pretty dry in their dormancy, or you need to ensure the soil is well drained.

-If you live in a cold climate, you can plant your Freesias in spring for a late summer to autumn show.
+If you live in a cold climate, you could plant your Freesias in spring for a late summer to autumn show.

 Code | FFRBBD |